The 6 Most Important Tax Deductions You Need to Claim

 - Second, the mortgage must be secured debt on a qualified home that an individual owns.

-“Secured debt means you have put your home up as collateral to protect the interests of the lender,” Jaeger said.
+“Secured debt means you have put your home up as collateral to protect the interests of the lender,” said Mark Jaeger, director of tax development for TaxAct, a tax preparation software company.
 “Should a taxpayer not be able to pay the debt, the home can then serve as payment to the lender to pay back the debt.”

 2. Student Loan Interest Deduction

 The student loan interest deduction typically offers a life raft to students drowning in debt.
 For 2020, students with federal loans — and some with private loans — have had their payments in forbearance since March as part of CARES Act and private pandemic relief.
 But even though your deduction is likely to be smaller this year, it’s still worth taking.
 You don’t have to itemize in order to claim it.

 “The amount is claimed as an adjustment to income, and the amount available to deduct is the lesser of $2,500 or the amount of interest actually paid,” Jaeger said.

 The amount of the deduction gradually decreases for a single filer with a modified adjusted gross income of $70,000, or $140,000 if you’re married and filing a joint return, according to Money.
 The deduction phases out entirely for single filers who earn $85,000 and married joint filers earning $170,000.

 To claim the deduction for 2020, you need to meet the following conditions:

 - You have paid interest on a qualified student loan in tax year 2020.

 - You are legally obligated to pay interest on a qualified student loan.